 The widespread aggression in our society has made it increasingly dangerous to casually enjoy simple pleasures we once took for granted.
 The evening stroll in the park (..)

-That has little to do with “widespread aggression”, also taking into account taht, as he says, the vast majority of people are submissive these days.
+That has little to do with “widespread aggression”, also taking into account that, as he says, the vast majority of people are submissive these days.

 People Skills is a highly underrated book.

 A true manual of assertive communication and possibly the best communication skills book I have read so far.